 Here’s what you’ll need:

-- Break and bake sugar cookies
+- break and bake sugar cookies

-- Chocolate chips
+- chocolate chips

-- Peppermint candy
+- candy canes

+On a hard, sturdy surface take a hammer (or a just a regular rolling pin if you’re feeling more civilized) and crush the candy canes into little bits.
 Keep in mind that the hammer and the edges of the mints might make little holes in the bag, so be careful when you pick it up or you’ll end up with peppermint dust everywhere.
 Not that I know that from experience or anything…

 Set up a couple of cookie sheets lined with parchment paper (wax paper and freezer paper work fine too).
 Dip half of a cookie into the chocolate and spread it around with a knife or spoon (I always use a spoon because it helps when you’re getting to the end of the bowl and need to scrape up as much chocolate as you can).
 Plop that pretty thing on the paper and sprinkle some peppermint powder over the chocolate.